gnaaruag/port-blog/src/content/blog/i-tried-optimizing-customer-throughput-in-a-restaurant.md

 ---
-title: 'I tried optimizing customer throughput in a restaurant'
+title: 'I tried optimizing customer wait times in a restaurant'
 description: 'Customer-maxxing using algos, lmao what a nerd right?'
 pubDate: 'Sep 30 2024'
 heroImage: '/rest.png'